AI

 The principles of Gestalt Theory have enhanced our understanding of human perception related to visual design and perceptual grouping.
 In the 1920s, Gestalt psychologists in Germany studied how people make sense of discrete visual elements by subconsciously organizing them into groups or patterns (System 1 in action again).
 The German word gestalt means "shape or form."
 One of its founders, psychologist Kurt Koffka, described the Gestalt Theory as "the whole is something else than the sum of its parts" which means the unified whole takes on a different meaning than the individual parts.

 Pattern recognition is a fundamental capability that underlies both human intelligence and artificial intelligence.
 While humans excel at intuitive pattern recognition, machines approach it through systematic analysis of different things.
 We see faces in clouds and patterns in noise.
 AI, similarly, uses algorithms to detect patterns and anomalies.
 While we see a cat at a glance, a machine might see a grid of pixels.
 But by extracting features (edges, curves, textures), AI models learn to recognize objects just as reliably sometimes more so.
-Now they don't need Gestalt principles for that, it's just for us to describe how we naturally perceive and organize visual information, AI does it with "Data" and calculations...
+Now they don't need Gestalt principles for that, it's just for us to describe how we naturally perceive and organize visual information, AI finds pattern in data with calculations...

 Simple Pattern Recognition in Machines to Classify Handwritten Numbers